-

 Transformed by Transition

 In 2023, our wire fabrication company became Marlin Steel’s Kaspar Wire Works: Marlin Steel’s Kaspar Wire Works.
-We have these capabilities to serve you: wiresheet metalmachining and millingelectroplating and painting, and engineering.
-We completely rebranded our identity with a new logo and website, and re-established our company in preparation for our next 125 years of quality, precision and innovation in American manufacturing.
+We have these capabilities to serve you: wire, sheet metal, machining, and milling, electroplating and painting, and engineering.
+With a new logo and updated website, we are re-establishing our company in preparation for our next 125 years of quality, precision, and innovation in American manufacturing.

 Began with a Basket